Instrumental Music FAQ

 Why do you charge for school performances?

 Concert ticket sales help cover expenses of the instrumental music department.

 My kid likes both music and choir -- can they do both?
 What about drama?

 Perhaps.
 The music department is pleased to have students participate in as many programs as they wish.
 Depending on the class scheduling and the student’s placement in their music and choir ensembles, the student may have scheduling conflicts.
 Also, the student may have to make hard choices in order to take the academic classes the student wants to schedule.

-How come the band doesn’t perform at football games?
+Will the marching band perform at all football games?

-The Spartan Sound Pep Band performs at all home football and many basketball games.
-The marching band performs their field show at competitions.
-The show takes too much time to perform at the football halftime.
+The Spartan Sound Pep Band performs at all home football games.
+The marching band will perform at three home football games this year.